-- 6.1.4 Through the activities driven by the LLP, the intention is to obtain planning permissions at the earliest opportunity, subject to development risks associated with any individual scheme. - 6.1.5 In terms of project financing and associated risk to ECC: - 6.1.6 ECC is expected to receive income as a result of providing loans to the LLP.
-ECC borrow at Public Works Loan Board rates which are lower than the rate

-- at which ECC lends to the LLP.
-Any margin between the two rates will be realised by ECC as an income stream. - 6.1.7 In addition, the costs of any scheme that does not achieve planning consent will need to be borne by the LLP.
+- 6.1.4 The figures included in the capital programme as presented in the Everyone's Essex Annual Plan and Budget 2023/24 differ to the 2023/24 ADP due to indexation, updated delivery timelines and additional risk being added to the figures since the budget figures were set.
+The capital programme will be aligned to the 2023/24 ADP as part of the provisional outturn process. - 6.1.5 Through the activities driven by the LLP, the intention is to obtain planning permissions at the earliest opportunity, subject to development risks associated with any individual scheme. - 6.1.6 In terms of project financing and associated risk to ECC: - 6.1.7 ECC is expected to receive income as a result of providing loans to the LLP.
+ECC borrow at Public Works Loan Board rates which are lower than the rate at which ECC lends to the LLP.
+Any margin between the two rates is realised by ECC as an income stream. - 6.1.8 In addition, the costs of any scheme that does not achieve planning consent will need to be borne by the LLP.
 This could place additional financial pressure on ECC in the longer term as other schemes will need to compensate and loan repayments may take longer.